The New Republic

 The New Republic (often abbreviated as TNR) is an American magazine focused on domestic politics, news, culture, and the arts.
-It publishes ten print magazines per year and a daily online platform.
-The New York Times described the magazine as partially founded in Teddy Roosevelt's living room and known for its "intellectual rigor and left-leaning political views."
+It publishes 10 print magazines per year and a daily online platform.
+The New York Times described the magazine as partially founded in Teddy Roosevelt's living room and known for its "intellectual rigor and left-leaning political views".

 History

 1914–1974: Early years

 Founded in 1914 by several leaders of the progressive movement, it attempted to find a balance between "a liberalism centered in humanitarian and moral passion and one based in an ethos of scientific analysis".

 The New Republic was founded by Herbert Croly, Walter Lippmann, and Walter Weyl.
-They gained the financial backing of heiress Dorothy Payne Whitney and of her husband, Willard Straight, who eventually became the majority owner.
+They gained the financial backing of heiress Dorothy Payne Whitney and her husband, Willard Straight, who eventually became the majority owner.
 The magazine's first issue was published on November 7, 1914.
 The magazine's politics were liberal and progressive, and as such concerned with coping with the great changes brought about by middle-class reform efforts designed to remedy perceived weaknesses in America's changing economy and society.
 The magazine is widely considered important in changing the character of liberalism in the direction of governmental interventionism, both foreign and domestic.
 The most important of the perceived changes was the emergence of the U.S. as a great power on the international scene.
 In 1917, TNR urged America's entry into World War I on the side of the Allies.

 Even before the U.S. entered the war, the Russian Revolution had started in March 1917.
 During the interwar years, the magazine was generally positive in its assessment of the Soviet Union (founded in 1922) and of Joseph Stalin.
 TNR changed its position after the Cold War began in 1947, and in 1948, its leftist editor, the former Vice President of the United States Henry A. Wallace, departed to run for president on the Progressive ticket.
 After Wallace, the magazine moved toward positions more typical of mainstream American liberalism.
 Throughout the 1950s, the publication was critical both of Soviet foreign policy and of domestic anticommunism, particularly McCarthyism.
 During the 1960s, the magazine opposed the Vietnam War, but also often criticized the New Left.

 Until the late 1960s, the magazine had a certain "cachet as the voice of re-invigorated liberalism", in the opinion of the commentator Eric Alterman, who has criticized the magazine's politics from the left.
 That cachet, Alterman wrote, "was perhaps best illustrated when the dashing, young President Kennedy had been photographed boarding Air Force One holding a copy".